 Patrick was born and raised in Virginia before moving to Philadelphia to pursue an undergraduate degree in media production from Temple University.
 Since then he's cut his teeth working in the many facets of photography and film production at home and abroad.
 His greatest regret was selling his first childhood camera, a Tasmanian Devil-shaped Polaroid.
 Always open to new podcast recommendations.

 While not at all handy behind a camera, Michele Miller is well acquainted with leading strategy, creative direction, and content development.
 She oversees the Chorus brands and in the process, drives her husband, BP, crazy.
-In her other life, she is a leader in Content Strategy & Solutions Innovation at Magento.
+In her other life, she is a leader in Content Strategy & Solutions Innovation at Adobe.
 Yoga, Pinterest, furniture rehab, anything DIY, and wine tasting pretty much occupy any additional free time.

 We would be remiss to exclude our honorary office mascot and professional greeter, Murphy.
 He’s perfect for breaking the ice when clients come onsite and he’s hypoallergenic too!
 He’s been with Chorus since it was first founded and holds the tie-breaking vote among the founders.
 When he’s not scrutinizing our work, he’s plotting against his nemeses: squirrels, raccoons, deer, birds, bunnies, etc.